 G) Entrants will conduct themselves as true sportsmen and gentlemen when fishing near another boat.
 No boat may touch another boat.

 H) A contestant MUST NOT leave the boat to land a fish or to untangle lines or lures.
+Anglers may only leave the boat to take a service dog to shore to go to the bathroom if necessary.

 I) During tournament fishing hours, contestants must not solicit, share, or receive fishing information pertaining to method or type of presentations being used or location of fish with other contestants or non-contestants.